oskarkris/INF142/README.md

-# INF142
+# team-local-tactics
-Mandatory assignment

-Group members:
-Oskar Kristoffersen
+A game for the mandatory assignment